iterative/vscode-dvc/extension/resources/walkthrough/more-resources.md

 - Read our [Blog] and meet the [Community].

-- Check out the [DVC GitHub repository, where you can find and report issues, or [contribute] to the open-source project.
+- Check out the [DVC GitHub repository], where you can find and report issues, or [contribute] to the open-source project.

 [hands-on tour]: https://dvc.org/doc/start
 [user guide]: https://dvc.org/doc/user-guide